-Elements 2021 School Assessment

-LEARNING: Learning Culture Excelling

-LEARNING: Wellbeing Excelling

-LEARNING: Curriculum Sustaining and Growing

-LEARNING: Assessment Sustaining and Growing

-LEARNING: Reporting Sustaining and Growing

-LEARNING: Student performance measures Sustaining and Growing

-TEACHING: Effective classroom practice Excelling

-TEACHING: Data skills and use Excelling

-TEACHING: Professional standards Sustaining and Growing

-TEACHING: Learning and development Sustaining and Growing

-LEADING: Educational leadership Excelling

-LEADING: School planning, implementation and reporting Excelling

-LEADING: School resources Excelling

-LEADING: Management practices and processes Excelling

-Learning
+Elements 2022 School Assessment LEARNING: Learning Culture Sustaining and Growing LEARNING: Wellbeing Excelling LEARNING: Curriculum Sustaining and Growing LEARNING: Assessment Sustaining and Growing LEARNING: Reporting Sustaining and Growing LEARNING: Student performance measures Sustaining and Growing TEACHING: Effective classroom practice Sustaining and Growing TEACHING: Data skills and use Sustaining and Growing TEACHING: Professional standards Sustaining and Growing TEACHING: Learning and development Excelling LEADING: Educational leadership Sustaining and Growing LEADING: School planning, implementation and reporting Sustaining and Growing LEADING: School resources Sustaining and Growing LEADING: Management practices and processes Sustaining and Growing

-BNPS is committed to promoting a positive learning culture focusing on curriculum improvement, high levels of student engagement, and enhanced wellbeing.
-We value ourselves on upholding high expectations of behaviour through out the school.
+Learning - BNPS is committed to promoting a positive learning culture focusing on curriculum improvement, high levels of student engagement, and enhanced wellbeing.
+We value ourselves on upholding high expectations of behaviour throughout the school.
 Staff are dedicated to fostering positive and respectful relationships with students and the community.

-Teaching

-BNPS is dedicated to the implementation of quality teaching practices, with a focus on explicit, evidence based strategies.
+Teaching-BNPS is dedicated to the implementation of quality teaching practices, with a focus on explicit, evidence based strategies.
 Staff engage in systematic reviews of their current teaching practices to evaluate the effectiveness of teaching and learning programs.
-Regular assessments of student learning are conducted with timely and explicit feedback provided to students.
+Regular assessments of students learning are conducted with timely and explicit feedback provided to students.
 Staff have participated in Quality teaching rounds, engaged in reflective practice and received explicit feedback on their teaching practices.
 Professional development is aligned to our school's strategic directions.

-Leading

-School leadership team is dedicated to supporting staff in providing quality teaching, assessment and reporting practices.
-Leadership team guide staff in the implementation of the School strategic plan, ensuring the strategic directions are clearly understood by all staff.
+Leading-School leadership team is dedicated to supporting staff in providing quality teaching, assessment and reporting practices.
+Leadership team guides staff in the implementation of the School Improvement Plan, ensuring the strategic directions are clearly understood by all staff.
 They seek feedback from staff, students and community on school performance and future directions.